chrisgaby/latex-resume/README.md

 The original `Twenty Seconds Resume/CV` by Carmine Spagnuolo may be found at his Github repository [spagnuolocarmine/TwentySecondsCurriculumVitae-LaTex](https://github.com/spagnuolocarmine/TwentySecondsCurriculumVitae-LaTex).

 The modified version may be downloaded from [latextemplates.com](https://www.latextemplates.com/template/twenty-seconds-resumecv).

+## Generating the Resume

+The command to generate the resume in BASH is `xelatex JohnChristianGabyResume.tex JohnChristianGabyResume.pdf`.